woleet/woleet-openapi-js-client/docs/UserApi.md

 # **getCredits**
 > Credits getCredits()

-Get user&#39;s anchoriong credits.
+Get user&#39;s credits.

-Use this operation to get the remaining anchoring credits of the authenticated user.&lt;br&gt;
+Use this operation to get the remaining signature and anchoring credits of the authenticated user.&lt;br&gt;

 ### Example
 ```javascript